Fabrizio-Caruso/CROSS-LIB/README.md

 Input abstraction is also achieved by common APIs that support either keyboard and/or joystick input for each possible target.

 ### Display
-Display abstaction is provided by (at least) two levels of abstraction:
+Display abstraction is provided by (at least) two levels of abstraction:
 - Common APIs that, for each target, implement one of several graphics modes;
 - Generic graphics modes that may be shared among a few targets.